phoddie/m5paper/readme.md

 - Sending 16-bit words in big endian byte order (as per data sheet)
 - Confirmed that SPI writes are synchronous
 - Reset pin is unused in M5Paper configuration
-- The reference driver is slow (writes 4 pixels per translation).
-This implementation uses bulk writes for speed.
 - UpdateMode.init always erases to white.
 There's no need to clear the memory buffer first.
 - Handling of chip-select is different between M5Paper implementation and data sheet.
 Current implementation matches the data sheet. which toggles it less often.
-- Rotation implemented
-- Implemented Commodetto PixelsOut for rendering with Poco
 - PixelsOut implements `continue` by unioning update areas

 ## Help